CodeJonesW/Wills_Blog/assets/blog-posts/aws-image-recognition-system.md

 #### API

-The folders api, integration, and recognition represent each stack of the overall system.
-Each integration file holds a class that represents the stack with the associated AWS technologies and configurations.
+The API, integration, and recognition folders represent each stack of the overall system.
+Each file in the integration folder holds a class representing the stack, including its associated AWS technologies and configurations.
-This is all done via the [AWS CDK](https://aws.amazon.com/cdk/) which allows one to define the required cloud resources in a programming language of their choice instead of manually using the AWS Ui in the browser.
+This is all done via the [AWS CDK](https://aws.amazon.com/cdk/), which allows one to define the required cloud resources in a programming language of their choice instead of manually using the AWS UI in the browser.

 When inspecting the main app.py file we can see